D1mme/auditory_kernels_2026/README.md

 # Auditory Kernels
 This repository has some code for training the kernels (in Julia) and for computing the encodings (Python/Julia).
 There is also a Jupyter-notebook which hopefully helps get an idea of the Python code, and what it means to encode and decode the speech signals.
-Additionally, the reading materials I send previously are also added.

 ## Introduction
 Note: GitLab does not always render the mathematical typesetting properly :( It does work well in the Remarkable markdown editor....